haagenson/kotlin-solid-curriculum/README.md

 Some things to watch out for:

-**Mixing plumbing with business logic**
+- Mixing plumbing with business logic

-IO operations are one of the big things to watch out for.
+- IO operations

-Let's say you have code that:
+Imagine you have code that:

-- Reads configuration for a configuration file
+- Reads configuration values from a configuration file
-- Uses those config values to make a calculation
+- Uses the configured values to perform a calculation

-There are lots of reasons the configuration code could change:
+There are many reasons the configuration code could change:

-- Variables could be added/changed/removed from the config
+- Variables could be added/changed/removed from the configuration
-- The location of the config file could change
+- The location of the configuration file could change
-- The format of the config file could change
+- The format of the configuration file could change
-- The way config is loaded could change (it could come from a database, or environment variables etc...)
+- The way configuration is loaded could change (e.g. it could come from a database, environment variables, etc.)

 Then there are reasons that the calculation code could change:

 - PO changes business rules in a user stories

 Decoupling IO is so common that there are dedicated techniques like [functional core, imperative shell](https://www.destroyallsoftware.com/screencasts/catalog/functional-core-imperative-shell).